FOSH-following-demand/Syringe_Pump/software/software.md

-### use this document to outline the software used (pre made libraries, custom user interfaces and analysis code).

-make sure there is a clear explanation how each software module/library/piece interacts with each other and with hardware.

-More folders can be added to this folder, as necessary.
+The software for this pump is based on the open source firmware for 3D printers.
+The firmware we used is called Marlin, and can be found here http://marlinfw.org/.
+We used version 1.1 in this build, and made modifications to allow the firmware to best serve its purpose in this syringe pump.